Coronavirus in the Workplace — What Employers Need to Know

 Employees may test through their own health providers or public testing centers, but employers are not privy to the results unless the employee agrees to share their results.
-When looking for a testing partner, employers should consider their use case (defined as a particular incidence in which a product or service can possibly be employed) and are encouraged to consult legal counsel or their HR professional to help them understand the legal issues surrounding the lawful use of different types of employee screening..
+When looking for a testing partner, employers should consider their use case (defined as a particular incidence in which a product or service can possibly be employed) and are encouraged to consult legal counsel or their HR professional.
 Factors relating to a coronavirus test cost may include expenses for test kits, analysis, reporting, and shipping to both the lab and a home address.
 Businesses should ask which costs are included in a coronavirus test kit package, and which costs are considered additional.

 An employee tests positive for COVID-19.
 What's next?

 If an employee tests positive for COVID-19, it's crucial to take steps to contain the further spread of the virus in the workplace while also being mindful of restrictions regarding confidentiality.

 Step 1: Identify individuals with whom the employee came in contact

 The employer should determine all individuals who worked in close proximity of the employee while they had symptoms and during the two days before the symptoms began.
 Employers also may have an obligation to report the positive test to a health agency.
 However, employers are encouraged to consult legal counsel or their HR professional to discuss their obligations.
 Refer to the CDC for additional guidance on contract tracing.